Simon (game): History

-In 2005, Hasbro released Simon Trickster (also known as Simon Tricks in Europe and in the UK, and as Simon Genius in Brazil), which featured four game modes, in a similar fashion to another Hasbro game, Bop It, and colored lenses instead of buttons.
+In 2005, Hasbro released Simon Tricks (also known as Simon Trickster in US and as Simon Genius in Brazil), which featured four game modes, in a similar fashion to another Hasbro game, Bop It, and colored lenses instead of buttons.
 "Simon Classic" mode played up to 35 tones (notes).
 "Simon Bounce" was similar to "Simon Classic", but the colors of the lenses changed.
 In "Simon Surprise," every lens became the same color and the player had to memorize the location.
 "Simon Rewind" required the player to memorize the sequence backwards.
 During each game, the player was paid a compliment after completing a certain number of tones.
 On reaching five and eleven tones, the computer would randomly choose "Awesome!", "Nice!", "Sweet!", or "Respect!".
 On reaching 18 tones, the game would play a victory melody three times.
 On reaching the ultimate 35 tones, the game would play the victory melody again and say "Respect!".
 If the player failed to memorize the pattern or failed to press the right color within the time limit, the game would play a crashing sound and say "Later!".

 In 2011, Hasbro introduced Simon Flash.
 In this version, the game was played with four cube-shaped electronic modules that the player must move around depending on the game mode.

 In 2013, Hasbro introduced Simon Swipe.
 The game was demonstrated at the New York Toy Fair 2014 and released that summer.
 The game was a circular unit that looked like a steering wheel.
 It had eight touchscreen buttons, which were flattened out on the unit.
 The game featured four game modes, called "Levels" (the main game), "Classic", "Party" and "Extreme".
 The player had to go through all sixteen levels to beat the game.
 "Classic", "Party", and "Extreme" levels focused on one pattern getting longer and longer until the player is out.

 In 2014, a smaller version of the game, called Simon Micro Series, was introduced.
 This version had only two game modes called "Solo" and "Pass It", and featured 14 levels and four buttons.
 There was also a version of Simon, created by Basic Fun, known as the Touch Simon.
 This version had an LCD screen and played melodies at specific parts of the game.

 In 2016, Hasbro launched the follow-up to Simon Swipe with Simon Air.
 The game was announced at a Hasbro press conference before the 2016 New York Toy Fair.
 This version of Simon used motion sensors, similar to those in Mattel's Loopz line of games.
 The game had three game modes: "Solo", "Classic", and "Multiplayer".
 A button-pressing version of Simon was released in the US, with an aesthetic recalling that of the 1970s and 1980s models.

 In 2017, Hasbro released Simon Optix, a headset game with motion sensor technology similar to Simon Air.
 Multiple Optix units could wirelessly interconnect for multiplayer gameplay; the first Simon game to do so.